xuhz/xrt_testsuite/README.md

 	           3|mt:   multiple thread test, run with different threads from 1 to the next of power of 2 of specified eg. -t 4, will run 1, 2, 4 threads eg. -t 9, will run 1, 2, 4, 8, 16 threads
-	-h, help
+	           4|dma:  dma test, single run with specified -b, -n | -T, -t, -L, only 1 process will be used -h, help
 ```
 ## Examples: